G. ellaphieae has bright red flowers

 Leaves are triangular in shape with numerous tubercles.
 The leaves are recurved downwards and pointy.
 The rozette has a diameter of no more than 12cm, usually smaller.

-G. ellaphieae may be taken for a small G. barbae or batesiana, but remains small and the flowers are different.
+It may also be taken for a small G. barbae or batesiana, but remains small and the latter have very different flowers .

 G. ellaphieae produces offshoots from the base.
 It is a slow grower.